ganhammar/presentations/presentations/clear-skies-ahead/slides.md

 <!--
 * Horse Powertrain manufactures car parts.
-* Majority of our employees works in factories around the globe.
+* Majority of our employees work in factories around the globe.
 * Software we build and maintain supports factories, response time crucial.
-* A lot of infrastructure is on-prem, architectural principals promotes cloud first.
+* A lot of infrastructure is on-prem, architectural principles promote cloud first.
 * Hybrid cloud setup, network extends into the private networks of the factories and office sites.
 * To support this, we're following the hub-spoke network topology.
 * Centralized architecture where a hub virtual network serves as the central point of connectivity.